French destroyer Chasseur: Design and description

-Chasseur had an length between perpendiculars of 64.2 m, a beam of 6.5 m, and a draft of 3.1 m.
+Chasseur had a length between perpendiculars of 64.2 m, a beam of 6.5 m, and a draft of 3.1 m.
 Designed to displaced 450 t, the ships displaced 520 t at deep load.
 Their crew numbered 77–79 men.

 The Chasseur class was powered by three Parsons direct-drive steam turbines, each driving one propeller shaft using steam provided by four Normand boilers.
 The turbines were designed to produce 7200 shp which was intended to give the ships a speed of 28 kn.
 Chasseur handily exceed her designed speed during her sea trials, reaching 30.4 kn.
 Unlike her sister ships, Chasseur's boilers were coal fired and the 99 t of coal that she stowed gave her a range of 1520 nmi at a cruising speed of 10 kn.

 The primary armament of the Chasseur-class ships consisted of six 65 mm Modèle 1902 guns in single mounts, one each fore and aft of the superstructure and the others were distributed amidships.
 They were also fitted with three 450 mm torpedo tubes.
 One of these was in a fixed mount in the bow and the other two were on single rotating mounts amidships.

 Construction and career

-Chasseur was ordered from Chantiers et Ateliers Augustin Normand and was launched from its Le Havre shipyard on 20 February 1909.
-The ship was completed in November 1909.
-She participated in the First World War and was condemned in October 1919.